deephdc/deep-docs/source/user/howto/train-model-remotely.rst

 In Nextcloud, go to the ``tar`` file you just created:
 :fa:`share-nodes` ➜ Share Link ➜ :fa:`square-plus` (Create a new share link)

+`Optionally`, in order to improve the reproducibility of your code, you can share the dataset you trained on.
+If your dataset is not already publicly available, we have a `Zenodo community <https://zenodo.org/communities/ai4eosc>`__ we you are more than welcomed to contribute your dataset.

 7. Create a Docker repo for your new module
 -------------------------------------------